 Public Service – links academic work with practical experience by helping students develop a balanced approach to their own education.
 [Picture: The Gadsden County Fire Department comes to IOY on Health & Safety Day to discuss fire safety and being a firefighter.
 Other H&S days include discussions on cyber-bullying, social media, being home alone, etc.]

 Since 1997, IOY has had many successful programs to invest in children and their families:

 Currently, this program provides mentoring and other activities for girls.
 Girls Elite is a female development project that utilizes research-based informal education programs that encourage girls to take risks and master physical, intellectual and emotional challenges.
 Major programs address math and science education, pregnancy and drug abuse prevention, media literacy, economic literacy, adolescent health, violence prevention, and sports participation.
 Learn more on our “Girls Elite” page.

 This after school program addressed the educational needs of the youth enrolled in IOY’s social behavior programs.
 21st Century included educational group sessions, one-on-one tutoring, physical activities, and more.
-Take a look at one of our math PSAs and on our “Gallery” page.
+Take a look at one of our math PSAs inspired by our students on our “Gallery” page.

 4. Changing a Generation an Abstinence Only Education Program